Student Health Fee

 The student health fee is part of Cornell Health’s overall funding model that enables subsidized access to care when a student’s insurance (in- or out-of-network) does not cover services.

-Cornell Health bills students’ health insurance plans as the primary payer for medical and psychiatry services received on campus (CAPS counseling is excluded from insurance billing).
+Cornell Health bills students’ health insurance plans as the primary payer for medical and psychiatry services received on campus (most counseling services as well as sexually transmitted infection [STI] screenings are excluded from insurance billing).
 Remaining costs (copaymentscoinsurance, and deductibles) for most services are capped at the $10 visit charge.

 How does insurance billing work?

-Cornell Health bills students’ health insurance plans as the primary payer for medical and psychiatry services received on campus (CAPS counseling is excluded from insurance billing).
+Cornell Health bills students’ health insurance plans as the primary payer for medical and psychiatry services received on campus (most counseling services as well as sexually transmitted infection [STI] screenings are excluded from insurance billing).
 Remaining costs (copaymentscoinsurance, and deductibles) for most services is capped at the $10 visit charge.

 • Cornell Health limits students’ copayment for most services to $10 (some services have no charge) – even if your insurance plan denies a claim – and waives both coinsurance and deductible costs.